Danko-Lab/proseq2.0/README.md

 To run our pipeline users must first download the pipeline files and install dependencies indicated in this README.md.
 In addition, user need to provide a path to a BWA index file and the path to the chromInfo file for the genome of choice.
 After running this pipeline, users should have processed data files in the specified output directory.

+Please note that proseq2.0 does __NOT__ include steps to ensure chrM reads are really from mtPolm.
+All reads mapped to rRNA or chrM will be removed from bigWig files.

 ## Citation
 Chu, T., Wang, Z., Chou, S. P., & Danko, C. G. (2018).
 Discovering Transcriptional Regulatory Elements From Run‐On and Sequencing Data Using the Web‐Based dREG Gateway.
 Current protocols in bioinformatics, e70.